Hair Color

 All-Over Color

-A single-process (also known as all-over color) permanently changes the color of your entire head of hair, giving you a new, one-dimensional tone that can be as dramatic or subtle as you like.
+A Single-Process (also known as an All-Over Color) permanently changes the color of your entire head of hair, giving you a new, one-dimensional tone that can be as dramatic or subtle as you like.
 An All-Over Color will not lighten your hair.*

 All-Over Color is a great choice if you have very short hair that can't be easily highlighted.
 It's also a nice option for adding warmth, which can boost your skin tone, or if you want to cover a considerable amount of gray hair.